 Find Out How Long DUIs Stay on Your Record in California

 How long does it take for a DUI to come off your record in California?
 It may take 10 years for a DUI to fall off of your driving record.
 These charges may remain on your criminal record indefinitely.
 Get help handling a DUI before a conviction with the Simmrin Law Group.
 Reach out to us by completing our online contact form.
-You can also call us at (310) 997-4688.
+You can also call us today.

 Allow us to go over your case with a free consultation.
 We’re ready to focus on your defense right now.